As a family, we’ve spent the last 17 years travelling the world and trashing the Planet.

 Avoid chain restaurants and coffee shops such as McDonald’s, KFC and Subway and support local culture by buying locally grown and produced products.
 Imported food and alcohol also leave a carbon footprint, and that goes for Spanish wine on the American table and for Guinness in Australia.

 Don’t you want to indulge in fresh and healthy meals that benefit your wellbeing and also help the environment?
-Knowing where your food comes from and being educated about the farming practises makes you more aware of what you’re putting in your body.
+Knowing where your food comes from and being educated about the farming practices makes you more aware of what you’re putting in your body.

 Look out for farmers markets that are usually overflown with seasonal products because there are lots of benefits of eating locally produced products: